FluxML/Flux.jl/docs/src/tutorials/2021-10-08-dcgan-mnist.md

-# Tutorial: Deep Convolutional Generative Adversarial Network (DCGAN)
+# Deep Convolutional Generative Adversarial Network (DCGAN)

 This is a beginner level tutorial for generating images of handwritten digits using a [Deep Convolutional Generative Adversarial Network](https://arxiv.org/pdf/1511.06434.pdf) inspired by the [TensorFlow tutorial on DCGAN](https://www.tensorflow.org/tutorials/generative/dcgan).